storj/docs/app/(docs)/object-mount/user-guides/advanced/page.md

 ```

 Object Mount options will be forwarded into the container.
-To override Object Mount options just for Docker containers, use the {code}`CUNO_DOCKER_OPTIONS` environment variable: if set, its value overrides that of {code}`CUNO_OPTIONS` inside Docker containers.
+To override Object Mount options just for Docker containers, use the `CUNO_DOCKER_OPTIONS` environment variable: if set, its value overrides that of `CUNO_OPTIONS` inside Docker containers.

-(user-guide-manual-docker-interception)=

 #### Manual interception